pretix/pretix-docs/docs/topics/gift-cards.md

 Under "Refund method", choose either "Customers can choose between a gift card and a refund to their payment method" or "All refunds are issued as gift cards".
 Click the :btn:Save: button to confirm your changes.

-!!!
-Note
-    Issuing refunds in the form of gift cards only makes sense if gift cards are enabled as a payment method for the same event, or at the very least for a future event for which customers will realistically be willing to use their gift cards.
+Make sure gift cards are enabled as a payment method for the same event, or a current or future event for which customers will realistically be willing to use their gift cards.

 ### Using gift cards for manual refunds